San Francisco Bicycle Accident Lawyers

 The size difference between a bicycle and a car makes bicyclists more susceptible to sustaining injuries in an accident.
 Often, collisions are caused by driver error or negligence, but roadway defects can also be a factor.
 Although most cyclists wear helmets and other protective gear to prevent serious injuries, they are still vulnerable.

-The most common injuries bicycle accident victims suffer include:
+Common injuries bicycle accident victims suffer include:

 Head And Brain Injuries